Welcome from Head of School

 If you have made your way to this page, you must be considering Charlotte Jewish Day School for your child.
-Is it because you want your child to have the opportunity to go to school in a Jewish environment and be familiar with her heritage, culture and religion?
-Or, is it because you want your child to go to a small school where everyone there will know your child, love your child, and will respond to his needs before you have a chance to even ask?
-Or, is it that you heard that the academic excellence that is offered at CJDS is legendary?
-Or, is it because you know that if your child is ready to move on in a given area, he will have the opportunity to pursue his interests, strengths, and shine?
-Or, is it simply that you heard that at CJDS the joy of Judaism is palpable throughout the day and that you want your child to experience what you never had?
+Is it because you want your child to have the opportunity to go to school in a Jewish environment and be familiar with her heritage, culture, and religion?
+Is it because you want your child to go to a small school where everyone there will know your child, love your child, and will respond to his needs before you have a chance to even ask?
+Or is it that you heard that the academic excellence that is offered at CJDS is legendary?
+Is it because you know that if your child is ready to move on in a given area, she will have the opportunity to pursue her interests, strengths, and shine?
+Or is it simply that you heard that at CJDS, the joy of Judaism is palpable throughout the day and you want your child to experience what you never had?

 It is all true.
 The children that attend our school are treated as our own.
 It is also true that our children graduate from CJDS with a pride in Judaism that is unrivaled.
 Our graduates wistfully express sadness at missing holiday celebrations at school.
 The academic accomplishments at the school are so successful that our students are accepted at private schools across the city with enthusiasm.